EspressoSystems/espresso-sequencer/README.md

 updated with every push to `main` on GitHub.
 For testing uncommitted changes, you can also run the same demo by manually building and running the services.

-### Running with Docker

-#### Authenticate with GitHub container registry

-- Go to your github profile
-- Developer Settings > Personal access tokens > Personal access tokens (classic)
-- Generate a new token
-  - for the scope options of the token, tick the _repo_ box.
-- Run `docker login ghcr.io --username <you_github_id> --password <your_personal_access_token>`

-#### Run the demo

-To get the latest images: `just pull`

-To start the demo: `just demo`.
-Note: currently broken due to failing genesis check in the synchronizer.

-To start the demo in the background: `just demo-background`.
-This can be useful because the command should exit sucessfully only once the demo is running.

-To stop the demo: `just down`

-To build the docker images locally: `just build-docker`.
-To revert to the CI docker images: `just pull`.

-#### Run the integration tests

-- `cargo test --all-features end_to_end`

 ### Running natively